PeopleLink-VAP/sourcing-vn/.trae/rules/project_rules.md

 # Product Features
-- Features that has been planned will be kept in docs/TODO.md
 - Project features are found in docs/OVERVIEW.md
+- Features that has been planned will be kept in docs/TODO.md; make sure to update and checked the list whenever got the chance.
+- Add appropriate journal entries to file docs/CHANGELOG.md to keep track of major and minor changes, including date and timestamp, use layman terms if possible, concise reporting.
+- Pro-actively ask to commit changes with proper commit message after each tasks done.

 # Software Development Rules
-- Commit changes with proper commit message.
-- Add appropriate journal entries to file docs/CHANGELOG.md to keep track of major and minor changes, including date and timestamp, use layman terms if possible, concise reporting.
+- Compare docs/CHANGELOG.md with docs/TODO.md to see where we dropped-off from last session.
-- Use English for all documentation and source code, except for Vietnamese content.
+- Use English Markdown for all documentation and source code, except for Vietnamese content.
-- Use Markdown for all documentation.
-- Logos are in /public/logos folder
-  + logo_main.png : Primary color logo.
-  + logo_white_on_dark_bg.png : for dark themes for dark background.
-  + logo_w_tagline.png : full color logo with tag line.
-  + logo_bw.png : Black & White logo.
+- Test on Production supabase, do not try to test in local environment.

 # Tech stack
 - Built with Lovable.dev and Trae AI IDE.